anoma/juvix/CODING.md

 - all imports at the beginning of the file
 - explicit names for imported identifiers (`import X open using {iden1; iden2}`)
-  - exception: `import Stdlib.Prelude open`, `import Anoma open` are allowed
+  - exception: `import Stdlib.Prelude open` and `import Anoma open` are allowed

 ## Names